 For example, When it comes to liquified lipstick, Sephora is selling Too Faced liquified lipstick for $22.00.
 The reviews often reiterate that the lipstick smudges so the product receives several 3-4 star reviews out of 5.
 This is a helpful signal to see if your product can be a better fit for your customer base and whether you can price under, at, or over the market.

-You will likely have to experiment with different pricing strategies in your store to find the one that works best for you.
+In sum, you will likely have to experiment with different pricing strategies in your store to find the one that works best for you.
 Although pricing strategies can be complex and overwhelming, just know that the good news is, you can always evolve the pricing strategy for your business as the market grows and evolves.